Paypal Payment Option

 The picture below (of an Aniston pup) playing with it's new owner's heeler which is an example of the "black" heeler color...(I do not own this black heeler)

-with my granddaughter, Hannah and Sara (the owner of Jess).
-Pfeiffer is under her right arm and Foxy under her leftAniston is the only one missing from the above picture as she was off visiting the neighbor, I guess.
+with my granddaughter, Hannah and Sara.
+Pfeiffer is under her right arm and Foxy under her leftAniston is missing from the above picture as she was off visiting the neighbor, I guess.
 This is her below, camping

 McConaughey in front, Sarandon on the left with Swayze in front of Hannah, her left hand on Swift and Chloe in front of the birdbath